The different decision-making models you need to know — and their pros and cons

 This means that, due to the step-by-step methodology, decision-makers are better equipped to deal with difficult problems in complex environments.

 The process is sometimes constrained by insufficient information, which creates problems if a manager has to consider, and then evaluate, any alternatives they need to reach a decision.

 Time limitations can also be an issue.
 Since there’s a lot of information needed, the necessary time for observation, collection and analysis is also essential.
 In a fast-paced business environment where time is crucial, the rational model is somewhat limited.

 It’s also an approach that tends to err on the side of caution.
-By limiting decision-making based on what’s only available, you may not be able to take the risks necessary for success.
+By limiting decision-making based on what’s only available, you may not be able to take the risks that can be necessary for success.

 Which companies use the rational model?